-Miguel Lopez de Legazpi, being Conquistador, set foot on Boholano soil sometime in 1565 and was warmly received by the reigning Datu, Rajah Sikatuna.
+Miguel Lopez de Legazpi, as a Conquistador, set foot on Boholano soil sometime in 1565, and Rajah Sikatuna, the reigning Datu, warmly received him.
 The sands of time would reveal that the two leaders were able to forge a unique bond when the Rajah decided to swore allegiance to the crown of Spain.

 The Blood Compact

 To formalize the forged bond between the two leaders, they had undertaken the sharing of wine sprinkled with their own blood or “Dugo” in the local Visayan dialect, coming from their left arms, thus strengthening the pact that promoted friendship and brotherhood for both nationalities.
-Signing of the treaty was done at the southwest coast of Bohol during that fateful day in 1565.
+Officials signed the treaty on the southwest coast of Bohol on that fateful day in 1565.